 Yellow Journalism Examples

-There are many notable examples of yellow journalism from today, as well as throughout history.
+There are many notable examples of yellow journalism in recent years, as well as throughout history.
 These stories were sensationalized in broadcast and print media alike, and now in digital form as well.

-- Samsung and Apple court case - A story claimed that Samsung paid a $1.2 billion settlement to Apple in nickels.
-The story originated as comedy, but an American journalist published it as true.
+Samsung and Apple court case - A story claimed that Samsung paid a $1.2 billion settlement to Apple in nickels.
+The story originated as comedy, but it was published as true.

-- Covfefe - When Donald Trump tweeted out Covfefe, the media scrutiny that ensued can be described as an example of yellow journalism.
-Yes, the tweets of someone in his position are closely scrutinized, but the extensive and ongoing media discussion of this was excessive by any standards.
+Covfefe - When Donald Trump tweeted out Covfefe, the excessive media scrutiny that ensued can be described as an example of yellow journalism.

-- Baby snatched by eagle - This headline grabbed attention, but the accompanying video was shown to be a fake.
+Baby snatched by eagle - This shocking headline grabbed attention, but the accompanying video was shown to be fake.

-- World War I photo - The photo shows a man in front of a firing squad and the caption said the man was an enemy spy.
-The photo was a fake and the photographer was actually posing as the spy.
+World War I photo - The photo shows a man in front of a firing squad and the caption said the man was an enemy spy.
+In reality, the photo was a fake and the photographer was actually posing as a spy.
 It has since been used as a photo from WWII.

-- Prime Minister called a traitor - ABC News reported that Israel's Benjamin Netanyahu called Prime Minister Yitzhak Rabin a traitor, but the report was false.
+Prime Minister called a traitor - ABC News reported that Israel's Benjamin Netanyahu called Prime Minister Yitzhak Rabin a traitor, but the report mischaracterized his words.

-- Octomom - A former stripper gave birth to octuplets and became a media sensation.
+Octomom - A young woman gave birth to octuplets and became a media sensation.

 Yellow Journalism in Tabloid Headlines